Baltimore crisis: Background

 In 1884, Chile emerged from the War of the Pacific as a potential threat to the hegemony of the United States in the Western Hemisphere.
-The Chilean navy, then the strongest fleet in the Pacific, was able to confront American policy.
-In 1882, Chile refused US mediation in the War of the Pacific.
-During the Panama crisis of 1885, when the United States Navy occupied Colón, then part of Colombia, the Chilean government sent its most powerful protected cruiser (which represented a serious threat to the wooden American warships) to Panama City, and ordered it not to leave until after the American forces evacuated Colon.
-Finally, in 1888, Chile annexed Easter Island, located some 2,000 mi west of Valparaíso, and joined the ranks of imperial nations.
+The Chilean Navy, then the strongest fleet in the Pacific, was able to confront American policy: in 1882 Chile had refused United States mediation in the war with Peru and Bolivia, and during the Panama crisis of 1885, when the U.S. Navy occupied Colón, the Chilean government sent its most powerful cruiser to Panama City with orders not to withdraw until American forces had evacuated.
+In 1888 Chile annexed Easter Island, roughly 2,000 mi west of Valparaíso, joining the ranks of imperial powers.
+Resentment toward the United States also dated from the early 1880s, when Secretary of State James G. Blaine had openly backed Peru against Chile during the War of the Pacific and later tried, unsuccessfully, to mediate a settlement.

-By 1891, however, the equation had changed.
-The United States possessed more naval power and, more significantly, applied the theories of Alfred Thayer Mahan to secure the growing influence of the United States in Latin America by the usage of shows of force using the now expanded navy.
+By 1891, however, the balance of power in the Pacific had begun to shift.
+The United States possessed growing naval power and, more significantly, applied the theories of Alfred Thayer Mahan to secure its growing influence in Latin America through shows of naval force.

-During the Chilean Civil War, the American government supported the forces of President Jose Manuel Balmaceda and enforced a ban on exports for the congressional forces that was supported partially by the United Kingdom.
-Those and another circumstances troubled relations between the United States and the victorious congressional side, which defeated the presidential forces in 1891 to take power in Chile.